GDSC-CGC/Hacktoberfest-Marathon-Welcome-2022/README.md

 ### How to Participate
 As a participant, whether a beginner or experienced, you have an opportunity to learn about open source and contribute to open source projects.
 Open-source projects keep the internet humming—but they can’t do it without resources.
 Donate and support their awesome work.

-In order to participate, you need to sign in on the [Hacktoberfest Website](https://hacktoberfest.digitalocean.com/) using your GitHub account.
+In order to participate, you need to sign in on the [Hacktoberfest.com](https://hacktoberfest.digitalocean.com/) using your GitHub account.
 All the pull requests that you initiate will be tracked through this portal.
 You can sign up anytime between October 1 and October 31.
 Just be sure to sign up on the official Hacktoberfest website for your pull requests to count.

 Once registered, you need to contribute to open source projects which are participating in the fest.
 Pull requests can be made in any participating GitHub or GitLab hosted repository/projects.
 Look for the 'hacktoberfest' topic to know if a project is participating in Hacktoberfest.